 What we’re talking about here with observation-based hunches is abductive reasoning.
 This kind of reasoning doesn’t produce truth… just the best prediction which may be true.
 For exploratory research like we’re doing, that’s good enough.
 No, you would never use the product of abductive reasoning to make healthcare or big business decisions, but it is good for revealing where to spend your time when you jump to inductive reasoning which is often the best we’ve got when it comes to social science research, though there’s room for deductive reasoning.
 The product of your experience should be a conclusion (a hunch, really) that’s produced through abductive reasoning.

 Observe Many Dynamics

 Biker groups, IKEA employees, people who play the video game Overwatch, climate change protesters, Clinique beauty product counter-workers, and Astros Fans are all people groups that have unique cultures.
 People in these groups behave according to cultural norms that have developed over time.
-An Astros baseball fan knows to say “Go ‘Stros” as a cheer, Biker groups know that black leathers are both safety gear and dress that signifies their belonging to the group.
-In order to sense this stuff, you need to use all your senses and know what to look for.
+An Astros baseball fan knows to say “Go ‘Stros” as a cheer; biker groups know that black leathers are both safety gear and dress that signifies their belonging to the group.
+To sense this stuff, you must use all your senses and know what to look for.